 At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians can medicate properly and then address the underlying mental issues behind the substance abuse.

 Once psychiatric issues are under control with the use of different modalities of therapy and medication, drug and alcohol rehabs can begin to recognize and address other emotional causes for your addiction.

 Many times, our clients at GateHouse Treatment suffer from past trauma.
 These traumas can cause repressed memories which display themselves as impulsive or addict-like behaviors.
 Our clinicians at GateHouse Treatment believe in the importance of addressing these traumas and being able to process them healthily.
 When a client can accept his past, he is then able to move on and focus on his present recovery and any future challenges he may encounter.

 Preparing for Long-Term Sobriety

-While in treatment, you will have the required help to not only clean up the wreckage of your past, but build a sustainable future for yourself.
+While in treatment, you will have the required help to not only clean up the wreckage of your past but build a sustainable future for yourself.
 Aftercare plans are made when it is time for you to graduate from your treatment center after you have found your initial footing.

 At GateHouse Treatment, we have a great Case Management team that works with you and provides you excellent resources, such as meeting lists to continue your 12-step program, and referrals to any outside help you might need when you reintegrate back into society.

 Call GateHouse Treatment today at (855) 448-3588 and get started today.
 Our admissions specialists are standing by to answer any questions you may have about beginning your recovery journey!
-Find a medical detox near me today.
+Find a medical detox near you today.